Car insurance for unemployed drivers

 How can I get cheaper car insurance as an unemployed driver?

-All of this must be a bit of a kick in the teeth.
-Yet if you’re unemployed or even just looking to slash your premiums, there are several little tactics you can use to shrink your premiums as much as possible.
+If you’re unemployed or even just looking to shave a bit off your premiums, there are several tactics you can use to keep costs as low as possible.

-- Higher voluntary excess.
+- Opt for a higher voluntary excess.
 Your excess is the amount you contribute to a claim before the insurance kicks in.
-Voluntarily accepting a higher excess can give you a lower premium, just make sure you can afford to pay it should you need to.
+Voluntarily accepting a higher excess can give you a lower premium.
+But it may mean it’s not worth making smaller claims, and make sure you can afford to pay the excess should you need to.

-As mentioned earlier, car insurance companies will use several factors to work out your overall premium.
+Car insurance underwriters take several factors into account when they work out your overall premium.

-However, there are external factors too.
-If your insurer has had a particularly expensive year due to there being lots of claims, it might look to offset the cost by raising premiums on all its customers.
+Some factors you have little control over, such as your age, the car-related crime rate in the area you live in or any health conditions.
+And external factors play a part too.
+New laws or regulations or increases in the cost of car parts could affect premiums.
+Or if your insurer has had a particularly expensive year due to there being lots of claims across the board, it might look to offset the cost by raising premiums on all its customers.

 Frequently asked questions